palantir/sls-packaging/readme.md

  * (optional) `javaHome` a fixed override for the `JAVA_HOME` environment variable that will be applied when `init.sh` is run.
 When your `targetCompatibility` is Java 8 or less, this value will be blank.
 For Java 9 or higher will default to `$JAVA_<majorversion>_HOME` ie for Java 11 this would be `$JAVA_11_HOME`.
  * (optional) `gc` override the default GC settings.
 Available GC settings: `throughput` (default), `hybrid` and `response-time`.
-Additionally, there is also `no-profile` which does not apply any additional JVM flags and allows you to fully configure any GC settings through JVM options (not recommended for normal usage!).
+Additionally, there is also `dangerous-no-profile` which does not apply any additional JVM flags and allows you to fully configure any GC settings through JVM options (not recommended for normal usage!).
  * (optional) `addJava8GcLogging` add java 8 specific gc logging options.

 #### JVM Options